 After attending my first 7th Sunday Festival, I can confidently say that I will definitely be back!
 Although the festival definitely doesn’t come close to some of the more prominent Dutch Festivals such as Defqon.1 or Decibel Outdoor, it ticks all the boxes of a perfectly organised Dutch festival.
 The combination of a perfect diverse lineup with everyone’s festival food favourites, rides and good vibes, this was definitely the perfect way to spend my Sunday!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Veghel, Netherlands using the map below!